iOS SDK

 Document

-can be updated without being attached to the client, and its changes are automatically propagated to other peers when the Document
+can be updated without being attached to the client, and its changes are automatically propagated to other clients when the Document

 is attached to the Client